danielknos/netatmo2wow_py/Readme.md

     - wind speed

-For the code to work the user needs to specify the station specific parameters in the json file user_inputs.json.
+For the code to work the user needs to specify the station specific parameters in the json file user_inputs_template and rename it to user_inputs.json.
 These parameters can be found at the netatmo dev website and at the UK met office wow website

 - name - Name of the station, this is specified by the user to keep the data separate if there are many stations
 - device_id - The adress of the netatmo main device, can be found at the Netatmo dev website and is unique by station